 Furthermore, the Maisie series was unusual in that its lead character was a woman, whereas the vast majority of Hollywood-made series of the 1930s and 1940s centered on men – from Mr. Moto, Charlie Chan, and Sherlock Holmes to Hopalong Cassidy, Boston Blackie, and the Bowery Boys.
 Even in the Thin Man and Road to… movies, Myrna Loy and Dorothy Lamour, despite their co-star billing, played subordinate roles to their male counterparts.

 MGM’s Maisie, Columbia’s Blondie (Penny Singleton), RKO’s Mexican Spitfire (Lupe Velez), and Warner Bros.’
-Nancy Drew (Bonita Granville), Torchy Blane (Glenda Farrell / Lola Lane / Jane Wyman), and – the more prestigious – Four Daughters and its sequels (Lola, Rosemary, and Priscilla Lane, plus Gail Page) were exceptions to the rule.
+Nancy Drew (Bonita Granville), Torchy Blane (Glenda Farrell / Lola Lane / Jane Wyman), and – the more prestigious – Four Daughters (Lola, Rosemary, and Priscilla Lane, plus Gail Page) and its sequels were exceptions to the rule.

 Maisie movies & real-life romance